vastlimits/uberAgent-config/README.md

 1. Select the Git branch that matches your installed uberAgent version.
 2. Clone this repository to your machine.
-3. Update the files in your [uberAgent configuration](https://uberagent.com/docs/uberagent/latest/planning/configuration-options/) with the files from the `config` or `config-dist` folders of this repository, depending on your uberAgent version (see below).
+3. Update the files in your [uberAgent configuration](https://uberagent.com/docs/uberagent/latest/planning/configuration-options/)
+   - Choose either the files from the `config` or `config-dist` folders of this repository, depending on your uberAgent version (see [uberAgent Versions & Git Branches](#uberagent-versions--git-branches)).
+   - The process can be automated.
+See [uberAgent Configuration Update Automation](#uberagent-configuration-update-automation).

 ## Repository Structure